 Whether the remote teams are outsourced or employees of the global organisation it is important for everyone working on the project and for the overall success of all global projects that everyone fully understands all project documentation.
 It is all too easy for important aspects of a project to be misunderstood by those who aren’t fluent speakers/readers.
 This could include project plans, business case documents and the definition of the scope.
 If that misunderstanding isn’t identified early then the whole project could be placed in jeopardy.

 To ensure the usefulness of all written project documentation, many global corporations choose to fully translate content into the regional languages of their main worldwide locations.
 In addition, they may also include foreign language voice-overs and/or subtitles for video content.
-Voice-overs can also be useful for recorded video conferences/meetings.
+English voice-overs as well as voice-overs in other commonly used languages, such as Spanish voice-overs for organisations in the USA, can also be useful for recorded video conferences/meetings.
 Subtitles can be available in multiple languages depending on how accessible a company wants the content to be.

 Clearly there is a practical aspect to how many different languages are used for document translations.
 Translations should be deferred until documents are finalised, but even then there will be version-control issues to manage if (as frequently happens) details are changed as the project progresses.
 It is common for certain project documents to be amended through the project lifecycle so take this in to account when deciding on which languages to use and how many.

-Here are some of the most common languages used by global corporations for their project communications according to the voice-over agency Matinée Multilingual:
+Here are some of the most common languages used by global corporations, according to the Matinee Multilingual voice-over agency, for their project communications :

 A surprise to many, Russian is the most spoken language in Europe.
 For that reason alone it might be a useful language into which to translate project documentation where relevant, but it is also important to know that there is no obligation for Russians to learn English so understanding of complex English content may be limited for any Russians on the team.